All happy families are alike; each unhappy family is unhappy in its own way.

 Tolstoy wrote Anna Karenina between 1873 and 1877, beginning the novel after reading a fragment of unfinished prose by Pushkin that suggested a beginning to him.
 The book was first serialized in the literary journal The Russian Messenger from 1875 to 1877, though Tolstoy and the editor Katkov quarreled over the last section and broke off the serialization.
 The complete novel was published as a single volume in 1878.

 The plot is invented, but the final act draws on an actual event.
-In January 1872, a woman named Anna Stepanovna Pirogova threw herself under a train near Tolstoy’s estate at As Polyana after being abandoned by her lover.
+In January 1872, a woman named Anna Stepanovna Pirogova threw herself under a train near Tolstoy’s estate after being abandoned by her lover.
+Tolstoy was aware of the event, and was impacted by it.
 The broader world of the novel—its marriages, estates, and anxieties—is the world Tolstoy knew firsthand as a Russian noble of the 1870s.

 Why does Anna kill herself?

 There is no single cause, and that is Tolstoy’s point.
-She is exhausted by isolation, by jealousy, by the social world that has closed around her, by her inability to forgive Vronsky or herself, and by an inner logic that has slowly narrowed her possibilities.
+She is exhausted by isolation, by jealousy, by the social world that has closed around her, and by her inability to forgive Vronsky or herself.
 By her final chapter, her mind had become a small, hostile room.
 The death is a last reassertion of will in a life where every other choice has been taken from her.

 What is the moral of Anna Karenina?

-Tolstoy resisted pat morals, and the novel’s epigraph—Vengeance is mine; I will repay—is partly a warning against supplying one.
+Tolstoy resisted moralizing, and the novel’s epigraph—Vengeance is mine; I will repay—could be interpreted as a warning against supplying one.
 If the book has a central moral claim, it is that the judgment societies pass on individuals is usually dishonest and often cruel, and that a life of quiet, honest labor, like Levin’s, is closer to meaning than a life of display.
-But the novel refuses to flatten either path.
+But the novel refuses to offer either statement definintevely.

 Is Levin based on Tolstoy himself?